Ayush19-01/GCI-Element-Game/README.md

 #### Rules:
 1) The atomic number of a random element from periodic table would be shown.

-2) You have to guess it, the answers are case sensitive, so answer carefully.
+2) You have to guess the symbol of that element, the answers are case sensitive, so answer carefully.

 3) You only have 5 lives, if answered incorrectly five times you will lose.